"To understand me, you must understand that I am a Scots-Irish hillbilly at heart."

 Hillbilly Elegy did something extraordinary: it turned a working-class childhood into an elite credential.

 Published in 2016, the memoir arrived at exactly the right cultural moment.
-America was trying to understand the rural white voters who would propel Trump to the presidency, and here was a Yale-educated venture capitalist who could translate.
+America was trying to understand the rural white voters who would propel Donald Trump to the presidency, and here was a Yale-educated venture capitalist who could translate.
 The New York Times listed it among "6 Books to Help Understand Trump's Win."
 The Washington Post called Vance "the voice of the Rust Belt."
 The book became a bestseller, a Netflix film, and, most importantly, a political origin story.

 What's revealing is the construction.
 Vance shares devastating details: his mother chasing him with a car, the parade of unstable men, the shame of watching his family unravel in public.
 But every wound serves the narrative arc.
 Every failure sets up the comeback.
 The book's thesis is ultimately optimistic, I made it out, and here's what I learned, and that optimism is what made it useful.

-The book attracted Peter Thiel, the tech billionaire who would later invest $15 million in Vance's Senate campaign, the largest single contribution to a Senate race in history.
-It attracted speaking invitations, media appearances, and a path into venture capital.
 The book wasn't just a memoir.
 It was a launchpad.
-And the person who emerged from it was already someone different from the person who wrote it.
+The person who emerged from it was already different from the person who wrote it.

 Silicon Valley Vance